benknight/hue-alfred-workflow/README.md

 Press the link button on the top of the bridge and use the `setup-hue` Alfred keyword within 30 seconds to automatically configure the workflow to work with the Hue bridge on the local network.

-A group number can optionally be specified, e.g. `setup-hue 1` (defaults to `0`, which is all of the Hue bulbs).
+A group id can optionally be specified, e.g. `setup-hue 1` (defaults to `0`, which is all of the Hue bulbs).
 Although much of the [Groups API](http://developers.meethue.com/2_groupsapi.html) remains undocumented, some developers have figured out [how to add and configure groups](http://www.everyhue.com/vanilla/discussion/57/api-groups/p1).

 ## TODO

-* Allow users to save current state as a preset.
+* Ability to save current state as a preset
-* Implement alert
+* Implement alerts